-The Munir Abdul Lalani Center for Entrepreneurship and Free Enterprise Jeffrey E. Stambaugh, Ph.D., Director
+The Munir Abdul Lalani Center for Entrepreneurship and Free Enterprise

+Jeffrey E. Stambaugh, Ph.D., Director

 The Munir Abdul Lalani Center for Entrepreneurship and Free Enterprise was established by the family of Munir Lalani to support entrepreneurial ventures, creativity, innovation, and curriculum for students at Midwestern State University.
-The Lalani Center works with individual students as well as members of the North Texas community in support of new business start-ups and other entrepreneurial activities, business incubators, and partnerships with the Board of Commerce and Industry in the Wichita Falls region.
-The Lalani Center is developing curriculum in entrepreneurship to encourage and support successful student innovation and economic developement.
-The business incubator program provides direct support for new business ventures and works in partnership with the Dillard College's SBDC to accelerate new business ventures, assist in business plan development, venture capital development, and participation in national student competitions.
+The Lalani Center works with individual students as well as members of the North Texas community in support of new business start-ups and other entrepreneurial activities, business incubators, and partnerships with the Chamber of Commerce and Industry in the Wichita Falls region.
+The Lalani Center is developing curriculum in entrepreneurship to encourage and support successful student innovation and economic development.
+The business incubator program helps accelerate new business ventures, assists in business plan development, venture capital development, and participation in national student competitions.
 The Lalani Center is a member of the National Business Incubator Association.